OpenKore/openkore/plugins/needs-review/busParty/trunk/doc/README.txt

 USE:
-busParty is to improves the information openkore has of the others players of the party (that are also using openkore) because it's using bus system, it cannot dectect players that are not using normal ragnarok.
+busParty is to improves the information openkore has of the others players of the party (that are also using openkore) because it's using bus system, it cannot dectect players that are using normal ragnarok client.
-VERY RECCOMENDED in partys bigger than 2, it is also useful for master and slave party
+VERY RECOMMENDED in partys bigger than 2, it is also useful for master and slave party

 How to Install:
 Copy the plugin to the plugins folder on openkore